 This is an essential aspect of recognising when training your dog because learning must be conducted in a low drive and calm state so that the dog thoroughly understands the exercises.

 Additionally, when you reward with a high-value item all your helping tool implementation, leads, props, markers must be well thought out and prepared in advance to take advantage of and manage this highly elevated state.
 Under no circumstances can you expect the dog to learn an exercise with precision when intoxicated with the expectation of a high-value reward like a ball or sleeve, which creates an enormous expectation and euphoric emotion.
-All it will do is elevate drive levels to an uncontrollable point; it should be arranged step by step so that the reward system remains as it should be, rewarding as expected or better than expected using the element of surprise or compliance.
+All it will do is elevate drive levels to an uncontrollable point and force the handler to act irrationally.
+It should be arranged step by step so that the reward system remains as it should be, rewarding as expected or better than expected using the element of surprise or compliance.
 Use food for precise shaping of behaviours and the high-value agent to increase motivation.

 Most importantly ensure that you classically condition that food leads to ball or decoy/helper engagement, i.e., reward.